An Overview of Education Support and Services for Students With Disabilities

-Special ed law also calls for the students' parents to be an integral part of their child's education.
-IDEA ensures the parents of disabled students the following rights:
+Education support and service laws also call for the student's parents to be an integral part of their child's education.
+IDEA ensures the parents of students with disabilities the following rights:

 - To be informed of Procedural Safeguards in writing (a booklet is available)

 - To review all educational records

 - To be equal members of the Individualized Education Plan (IEP) team alongside the educational faculty

 - To be a part of all aspects of their child's education plan

-- To have their complaints heard with the state education agency
+- To have their complaints heard by the state education agency

 - To request mediation or a due process hearing

 - To suggest an alternative IEP and call witnesses

 - These hearings are Alternative Dispute Resolution (ADR) hearings and can be appealed.
 This is not a trial.